 Several projects have been developed or are in the process of being developed to address the needs of the SRT.
-These projects included the following: raised pavement marker replacement; Segments 1 and 2 mainlane and frontage road sign replacement; bridge bent cap sealing; erosion mitigation; concrete pavement and median repairs on frontage roads; Segments 1, 2, and 3 frontage road restriping; and Segment 1 and 2 overhead and small sign replacement.
+These projects included the following: frontage road pavement rehabilitation, Segments 1, 2 and 3 frontage road restriping, Segments 1 and 2 sign replacement, creek erosion mitigation at 4 locations and Segment 1-3 mainlane pavement repairs.

 Most observations made on the SRT are included under routine maintenance.
-These include: pavement edge drop offs, and missing delineation and erosion.
+These include pavement edge drop offs, and missing delineation and erosion.